At a Glance

 Features: Pockets and Drawcord

-Despite its crazy-light weight the Ghost Whisperer still manages to have a full set of features: hood (on the hoody versions), two zip hand pockets, and a minimalist hem drawcord to reduce drafs.
+Despite its crazy-light weight the Ghost Whisperer still manages to have a full set of features: hood (on the hoody versions), two zip hand pockets, and a minimalist hem drawcord to reduce drafts.
 The hand pockets are large, well-positioned, and fit my phone with room to spare.
 No complaints here.

 That said, my Ghost Whisperer has held up fairly well.
 It’s retained most of its feathers and loft throughout the years (I do try to wash it as infrequently as possible).
-The main signs of wear are only cosmetic: the logo has disintegrated, and there is some discoloration and loss of loft around the cuffs and collar.
+The main signs of wear are only cosmetic: the logo has disintegrated and there is some discoloration and loss of loft around the cuffs and collar.

 Price and Value

 The Ghost Whisperer is designed for ultralight gear enthusiasts who are usually willing to pay extra for a lighter and more streamlined setup.
-If you’ve already worked on reducing your base weight and have a relatively light “big three” (if you’re backpacking), shelling out for a jacket like the Ghost Whisperer is a reasonable next step.
+If you’ve already worked on reducing your base weight and have a relatively light “big three” (assuming you’re backpacking), shelling out for a jacket like the Ghost Whisperer is a reasonable next step.

 If you’re not particularly concerned about every ounce, you can find more affordable jackets that weigh more and don’t pack down as small.
 If you sometimes adventure in colder weather and don’t want to buy two down jackets, a warmer and slightly heavier choice may suit you better.

-Though the hoody and jacket are by far the most popular, Mountain Hardwear currently offers a few interesting variations on the Ghost Whisperer:
+Though the hoody and jacket are by far the most popular, Mountain Hardwear offers a few interesting variations on the Ghost Whisperer: